metacpan/metacpan-cpan-extracted/distros/H/Hustle-Table/README.md

 This module provides a class to construct a routing table and build a high performance dispatcher from it.

-A table can have any combination of regex, exact string, begin string end string or numeric matching of entries.
+A table can have any combination of regex, subroutine, exact string, begin string end string or numeric matching of entries.
 The order in which the entries are added defines their precedence.
 First in, first tested.

 In the case of no entries matching the input, a default/fallback entry always matches.